quasarframework/quasar/docs/src/pages/contribution-guide/contribution-guide.md

 - Use only the minimum amount of code necessary to reproduce the unexpected behavior.
 A good bug report should isolate specific methods that exhibit unexpected behavior and precisely define how expectations were violated.
 What did you expect the method or methods to do, and how did the observed behavior differ?
 The more precisely you isolate the issue, the faster we can investigate.

 - Issues with no clear reproduction steps will not be triaged.
-If an issue labeled "need repro" receives no further input from the issue author for more than 5 days, it will be closed.
+If an issue labeled "bug/0-needs-info" receives no further input from the issue author for more than 5 days, it will be closed.

 - If your issue is resolved but still open, don’t hesitate to close it.
 In case you found a solution by yourself, it could be helpful to explain how you fixed it.